ahmedkaludi/easy-table-of-contents/README.txt

   - Add many hooks to permit third party integrations.
   - Widget can be affixed/stuck to the page so it is always visible.
   - Widget will highlight the table of content sections that are currently visible in the browser viewport.
+  - Widget will now generate table of contents using output from third party shortcodes.
   - Use wpColorPicker instead of farbtastic.
   - Remove all shortcodes.
   - Per post options are saved in post meta instead of set by shortcode.